 After the macOS Big Sur downgrade to macOS Catalina, the last step is restoring data from the backup you've maken just now.

 If you saved the necessary files or folders on an external hard drive, move them to your Mac.
 Or, if you have backed up your Mac with Time Machine, you can restore the Mac with Time Machine backup with the help of Migration Assistant.

 Take care that don't restore the macOS Big Sur files, which will make your Mac back to macOS Big Sur.

-Nevertheless, if your Time Machine backup lost or not working, you can get help from iBoysoft Data Recovery for Mac, which has free trial and focuses on recovering lost files, documents, folders, and etc.
+Nevertheless, if your Time Machine backup lost or not working, you can get help from iBoysoft Data Recovery Software for Mac, which has free trial and focuses on recovering lost files, documents, folders, and etc.

 As we know, downgrade macOS is not an easy task and will cause data loss.
 However, this post offers a complete guide of downgrading macOS Big Sur in steps, enabling you have the bigest chance to go back to macOS Catalina successfully.

 Since the latest release of macOS Catalina, it is very possible for you to run into problems after macOS Catalina update.

 - Mac won't boot after macOS Catalina update.